genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt dendrograms -fm output_folder/full_out.csv -mr ./examples/example_marker_rates.csv -o output_folder -t both
+   $ mpt dendrograms -fm output_folder/full_out.csv -mr ./examples/example_marker_rates.csv -o output_folder

 This will produce a dendrogram for each pedigree present in the full mutation distances file.
 Besides that text files are provided that contain the clusters, in order to easily get all the individuals of a certain cluster.